 In all cases involving any type of Permanent Residency status, when an application is selected to receive an award, prior to any award being issued, a notarized statement will be required that documents that a licensed notary has seen the candidate's valid Permanent Resident Card or other valid verification from the U.S. Immigration and Naturalization Service of legal admission to the U.S. In all cases where Permanent Residency status is involved, it is the responsibility of the grantee institution to assure the individual remains eligible for the project period of the award.

-Candidates for all CDA programs must have a full-time appointment at the applicant institution both at the time of application and award.
+By the time of award, all CDA recipients must have a full-time appointment at the applicant institution.
 With prior approval from the NIH, award recipients may hold part-time appointments for limited periods during the course of their awards (see Temporary Adjustments to the Full-Time Institutional Appointment Requirement below).
 Full-time or part-time is as defined by applicant institutional policy.

 Candidates who hold additional appointments with an independent clinical practice plan, the VA or other organizations should contact the scientific/research and/or grants management contact in the relevant IC prior to preparing an application to discuss their eligibility.
 Responsibilities outside of the applicant organization appointment are not restricted; however, these types of additional appointments cannot be used to meet the full-time appointment requirement nor the effort requirement discussed below.
 If a candidate has a dual appointment, they must also have a full-time appointment at the applicant institution in order to qualify for a CDA.